Diversity: Empowerment for All People

-- Collecting voluntary demographic data for all in-person course participants, along lines of: Age, race/ethnicity, gender, and sexual orientation — as well as open-ended responses on any other identities important to the person.
+- Collecting voluntary demographic data for all in-person course participants.
+These include age, race/ethnicity, gender, and sexual orientation — as well as open-ended responses on any other identities important to the person.

-We are updating our branding, website, marketing materials, and all other aspects of our participant experience, so that people of color — and people from all backgrounds — know they are welcomed, supported, and empowered.
+We are updating our branding, website, visuals, marketing materials, course content, and all other aspects of our student experience, to ensure they welcome and speak to people from all walks of life.

-Up until 2016, our enrollment followed a primarily word-of-mouth model, leading to a majority of referrals being generated in predominantly white communities.
-We are now building lasting relationships and supporting leadership among diverse communities, so that our demographics begin to reflect those communities.
+Up until 2016, our enrollment primarily followed a word-of-mouth model, leading to a majority of referrals being generated in heterogenous communities.
+We are now in the important process of actively building even more authentic relationships and partnering with diverse communities.

 4) Get support from our community and beyond.

-We are a “work in progress” and would love your partnership.
-Specific ways you can help include:
+We would love your partnership.
+Specific ways you can help include

-1) Invite and actively support people of color to participate.
+1) Actively invite and support people from all walks of life to participate.

 Ultimately, our efforts to enroll a diverse community depend upon relationship.
 The single most powerful way you can support our success is by actively endorsing our work and inviting others to participate.

-- If you are a graduate of our foundational 4-day training, please invite your community to attend as well.
+- If you are a graduate of our leadership 4-day training, please invite your community to attend as well.

 2) Share your constructive feedback and ideas.

-We would love to hear from you regarding any specific ways we can present ACE and our work in such a way that communities of color are 100% welcomed, supported, and empowered.
+We would love to hear from you regarding any specific ways we can present ACE and our work in such a way that people from all walks of life are 100% welcomed, supported, and empowered.